-Motichoor Chaknachoor Director Disowns Her Film; Warns People To Watch It At Their Own Risk!
+Motichoor Chaknachoor Director Disowns Film; Warns People To Watch It At Their Own Risk!

 Nawazuddin Siddiqui-Athiya Shetty's 'Motichoor Chaknachoor' released in the theatrical screens last Friday and opened to a poor response.
 However, the controversy around the film just refuses to die down.

-In the latest turn of events, the film's director Debamitra Biswal has disowned the film alleging that the film was taken away from her in post-production, because of 'silly ego fights'.
-Before the release of 'Motichoor Chaknachoor', the producer and the director of the film were at loggerheads and the mud-slinging continues even after the film has already made its way in cinema halls.
+In the latest turn of events, the film's director Debamitra Biswal has disowned the film alleging that the movie was taken away from her in post-production, because of 'silly ego fights'.
+Before the release of 'Motichoor Chaknachoor', the producer and the director of the film were at loggerheads and the mud-slinging continues even after the movie has already made its way to cinema halls.

-As per a report in Hindustan Times, Biswal wrote a length post on social media where she thanked her cast and crew for their hard work, but expressed regret that she failed to save the film.
+As per a report in Hindustan Times, Biswal wrote a lengthy post on social media where she thanked her cast and crew for their hardwork, but expressed regret that she failed to save the film.

 Debramitra Calls 'Motichoor Chaknachoor' The Most Toughest Journey Of Her Life